NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 Note :
 * Only ArrayList and Vector classes implements RandomAccess interface.
-* TreeSet and TreeeMap does not support Hetrogenous insertion.
+* TreeSet and TreeMap does not support Heterogeneous insertion.

 * new capacity of LinkedList = (current_capacity *1.5) +1
 * new capacity of vector = (current_capacity *2)